PeizhiShi/peizhishi.github.io/_pages/index.md

 ## Recent News

+- [10/2023] I was invited to give a talk on “Machine Learning for Decision-making in Intelligent Manufacturing” at the Centre for Decision Research, University of Leeds.
 - [09/2023] I am joining Centre for Decision Research, University of Leeds as Lecturer in Applied Artificial Intelligence from September 2023!
 - [06/2023] Our paper [A novel weighted averaging operator of linguistic interval-valued intuitionistic fuzzy numbers for cognitively inspired decision-making](https://doi.org/10.1007/s12559-023-10167-y) has been accepted for publication in Cognitive Computation!
 - [04/2023] I was invited to give a talk on “Machine Learning Research in Intelligent Manufacturing” at the research festival hosted by the University of Huddersfield.